-Star Wars action figure enthusiasts received good news at this year’s Star Wars Celebration in Orlando.
-Hasbro announced its popular “The Vintage Collection” – new figures packaged on cards that reproduce the classic Kenner look from the late 1970s and early 1980s – will be returning next year, with a lineup determined in part by fan vote.
+Back at Star Wars Celebration 2017, Star Wars action figure enthusiasts received good news, that Hasbro was bringing back its popular “The Vintage Collection” – new figures packaged on cards that reproduce the classic Kenner look from the late 1970s and early 1980s.

 A great middle ground between basic 3 3/4-inch action figures with little concern for screen-accurate detail and more precise but pricier The Black Series figures, The Vintage Collection has also been a hit because it captures the nostalgic fun first-generation Original Trilogy fans remember while encompassing the entire breadth of the Star Wars saga.

-To celebrate the 40th Anniversary of Star Wars and get ready to welcome the line back, let’s look at some of the fan favorite The Vintage Collection figures so far.
+To celebrate the return of the line, let’s look at some of the past fan-favorite The Vintage Collection figures.
 Here are the first six entries on our top ten list – page 2 we’ll reveal the final four!

 Two Wave 2 Faves

 Except for its Sandtrooper figure (a figure never seen on a vintage-style card), Wave 2 of The Vintage Collection (released in September 2010), focused on the most recent – and presumed final – Star Wars film, Star Wars: Revenge of the Sith.
 This wave was the first-time figures of characters from outside the Original Trilogy came on Kenner-style cards.
 Looking at the packaging makes you feel like you’re peering into an alternate universe where the Star Wars movies were released in internal chronological order.

 Appropriately enough for a wave spotlighting a movie in which the bad guys win, Wave 2’s standout figures were Darth Sidious and General Grievous.